nagasudhirpulla/taming_python/blog/skills/oracle_express_install.md

 * HTTPS is not supported

 In a nutshell, don't use it for production, use it only for testing and development purposes.

-Detailed information about
+Detailed information about the limitations of Oracle Express database can be seen [here](https://docs.oracle.com/cd/E17781_01/install.112/e18803/toc.htm#XEINW117)

-## When is Instant Client not required
+## Download Oracle Express Edition (XE) database
 * If you computer that is running the python scripts already has Oracle database installed in it, Instant Client may not be required.
 * But there can be cases where the Oracle is 32 bit and python is 64 bit or vice-versa, where Instant Client installation will be necessary even if Oracle Database is installed in the computer.